t-barrett/academic-kickstart/content/home/experience.md

 * Co-authored paper: "Where are you?
 The effect of uncertainty and its visual representation on location judgments in GPS-like displays."
 Awarded 2016 Raymond Nickerson Best Paper Award in Journal of Experimental Psychology: Applied.

 * Presented research at all-hands meetings in Salt Lake City and Santa Barbara, as well as CogSci 2016, Bremen, Germany.
   """

 [[experience]]
-  title = "Graduate Student Researcher" company = "University of California, Santa Barbara" company_url = ""
+  title = "Graduate Student Researcher" company = "NSF Grant | Representation Translation with Concrete and Virtual Models in Chemistry" company_url = "" location = "University of California, Santa Barbara" date_start = "2012-09-01"
-  location = "California"
-  date_start = "2011-01-01"
-  date_end = "2013-01-01"
+  date_end = "2013-09-01"
-  description = """NSF Grant | Representation Translation with Concrete and Virtual Models in Chemistry
+  description = """

   Responsibilities include: